Abdulkareem771/PAROL6_URDF/microros_esp32/README.md

    ros2 run micro_ros_agent micro_ros_agent udp4 --port 8888
    ```

+7. **Check IP Address**:
+   Run `idf.py monitor` to see the IP address assigned to the ESP32.
+You might need to ping the agent using this IP if auto-discovery fails.

 ### Debugging ESP32 Boot Issues

 If the ESP32 appears to do nothing after flashing: